What Is Peritoneal Fluid Analysis?

 Peritoneal fluid analysis is also the test doctors use to diagnose peritonitis, a potentially fatal bacterial or fungal infection of the lining of the inner abdominal wall.
-Trauma teams may use paracentesis to quickly check for internal bleeding in patients who have experienced abdominal trauma.
+Trauma teams may use this procedure to quickly check for internal bleeding in patients with abdominal trauma.

 A doctor in either an inpatient or an outpatient setting can perform peritoneal fluid analysis.
-Before the procedure, a technician will direct you to remove your clothes and change into a hospital gown.
+Before the procedure, you’ll remove your clothes and change into a hospital gown.

-If only a small amount of fluid is going to be withdrawn, you can sit up during the test.
-If the doctor anticipates withdrawing a large amount of fluid, the technician will position you lying on your back with your head slightly elevated.
+You can sit up during the test if your doctor plans to remove only a small amount of fluid.
+If the doctor anticipates withdrawing a large amount of fluid, you will lie on your back with your head slightly elevated.

-The doctor then cleans the area of the abdomen where he or she will insert the needle.
-The antiseptic may feel cold against your skin, but it will not hurt.
-Once the skin is cleansed, the doctor will drape your abdomen with a sterile covering.
+The doctor then cleans the area of the abdomen where they’ll insert the needle.
+The antiseptic may feel cold against your skin, but it won’t hurt.
+After cleaning the skin, the doctor will drape your abdomen with a sterile covering.

 The doctor will then inject a small amount of local anesthetic into the skin.
-You will feel a needle prick, and the injection itself will sting.
-However, the discomfort does not last long the skin will go numb.
+You’ll feel a needle prick, and the injection itself will sting.
+However, the discomfort doesn’t last long because your skin will go numb.

-Once the skin is numbed, the doctor injects a long, hollow needle into the peritoneal area and pulls back on the plunger, drawing the fluid out of your abdomen.
+After your skin is numb, the doctor injects a long, hollow needle into the peritoneal area and pulls back on the plunger, drawing the fluid out of your abdomen.
 You may feel a dull pain or pressure during this procedure.
 If the doctor withdraws a large amount of fluid, you may feel dizzy and light-headed.
 If this happens, tell the doctor immediately.

-It is important to remain as still as possible until the test is completed.
-Paracentesis takes around 30 minutes and may involve the removal of more than a gallon of fluid from the peritoneal area.
+It’s important to remain as still as possible until the test is over.
+Peritoneal fluid analysis takes around 30 to 45 minutes and may involve the removal of more than a gallon of fluid from the peritoneal area.

-Once the procedure is completed, the doctor will apply a bandage or small surgical dressing to the puncture site.
+After the procedure, the doctor will apply a bandage or small surgical dressing to the puncture site.
 You may notice a small amount of clear drainage from the site for the next two to three days.

 The doctor then checks your vital signs and monitors your blood pressure for a short time to make sure it doesn’t drop unexpectedly.

-Unless your doctor tells you otherwise, you should be able to return to all of your usual activities once the test is finished.
+Unless your doctor tells you otherwise, you should be able to return to all of your usual activities after the test.

 Call your doctor or return to the hospital immediately if you:

 The laboratory technicians perform many tests on the peritoneal fluid.
-They check the general appearance to see whether it is clear, red-tinged, or milky-white.
-They test for albumin and protein levels, and do a count of red and white blood cells in the sample.
+They check the general appearance to see whether it’s clear, red-tinged, or milky-white.
+They will most likely test for albumin and protein levels, and do a count of red and white blood cells in the sample.

-The sample is also tested for bacteria or fungi, which could be causing an infection.
+They also test the sample for bacteria or fungi, which could be the cause of an infection.
 Finally, the technicians look at the size and shape of the cells—a practice known as cytology—to see if any of the cells show changes that could indicate cancer.

-There are a few indications doctors are quick to recognize (Shah, 2012):
+There are a few results that doctors are quick to notice:

-- Bile-stained fluid indicates gallbladder or liver disease.
+- bile-stained fluid, which indicates gallbladder or liver disease

-- Pink or red fluid implies internal bleeding.
+- pink or red fluid, which implies internal bleeding

-- Large difference between amount of albumin in peritoneal fluid and amount of albumin in blood suggests failure of the heart, liver, or kidneys.
+- a large difference between amount of albumin in peritoneal fluid and amount of albumin in blood, which suggests failure of the heart, liver, or kidneys

-- Increased white cell count may indicate an inflammation or infection (peritonitis).
+- increased white cell count, which indicates an inflammation or infection (peritonitis)

-- Increased protein in the sample could indicate either liver disease or cancer.
+- increased protein in the sample, which could indicate liver disease or cancer

-Although a great many tests are run on peritoneal fluid, the preliminary results take less than a day to process.
-Once your doctor receives them, he or she will make treatment suggestions or possibly recommend a round of more specialized tests to address the organ that appears to be causing your problem.
+The preliminary results take less than a day to process.
+Once your doctor receives them, they’ll make treatment suggestions or possibly recommend a round of more specialized tests to address the organ that appears to be the cause of your problem.